If you’re only passing through Vienna for a day, here some suggestions for places to visit and things to do.

 (The Kunsthistorisches Museum)

-Vienna has numerous art museums, but I’d recommend you visit two out of the following three on a day trip should you wish to see the best works the city has to offer:
+Vienna has numerous museums, but I’d recommend you visit two out of the following three on a day trip should you wish to see the best art the city has to offer.

 The KHM (as it’s known) scores with the magnificence of both the building and the collection.
-It houses what you might call traditional historical art, with an extensive collection of paintings by the likes of Raffael, Rubens and Rembrandt.
+It houses what you might call traditional historical art, with extensive galleries of paintings by the likes of Raffael, Rubens and Rembrandt.
 Not to mention the world’s largest Bruegel collection.

-Aside from paintings, there’s the marvellous Kunstkammer chamber of wonders with the world-famous golden Saliera.
+Aside from paintings, the KHM also provides a home for the marvellous Kunstkammer chamber of wonders with the world-famous golden Saliera.
 And themed collections for Ancient Egypt, Greece/Rome, and coins.

-The Albertina usually has impressive temporary exhibitions of both historical and contemporary art but features two constant highlights:
+The Albertina usually has impressive special exhibitions of historical, modern and/or contemporary art but also features two year-round highlights:

 - The staterooms, offering glimpses into 19th-century aristocratic life

-- The permanent exhibition (drawing on the Batliner collection)
+- The permanent exhibition (drawing largely on the Batliner collection)

-The permanent exhibits cover French impressionism through to the modern day, typically featuring such names as Monet, Matisse, Munch, Miró, and Magritte.
+The permanent exhibits cover French impressionism through to the modern day, typically featuring such names as Monet, Matisse, Munch, Miró, Magritte, and more.

-Although easily reachable on public transport, Belvedere is outside the city centre, whereas the Albertina and KHM are within walking distance of each other.
+Although easily reachable on public transport, Belvedere lies outside the city centre, whereas the Albertina and KHM are within a short walk of each other.

-Optional extra or alternative: For more contemporary inspiration, visit the Museumsquartier with its cluster of modern art museums.
+For modernist and contemporary inspiration, visit the MuseumsQuartier with its cluster of modern art museums and exhibition spaces.
 The Leopold Museum, for example, also houses an extensive collection of works by Klimt and his colleagues.

 History in a day